oxblixxx/project-devops/Proxmox/setup.md

 TASK ERROR: KVM virtualisation configured, but not available.
 Either disable in VM configuration or enable in BIOS.
 ```

 I go this error and the fix was simply to go to the bios of my baremetal and enable hypervisor.
-Go to SEcurity > System security, the save and restart the baremetal
+Go to SEcurity > System security, the save and restart the baremetal.

+Download cloud init images `https://cloud-images.ubuntu.com/`